zowe/zowe-dependency-scan-pipeline/performance/client/README.md

     ],
   };

-  // we can add customized headers
+  // optional. we can add customized headers
   headers: string[] = ["X-Special-Header: value"];

   async before(): Promise<any> {